Legitimization of Collective Bargaining Agreements

-The Federal Labor Law reform published on May 1, 2019 in the Mexican Federal Official Gazette establishes, among several topics, new considerations concerning the entering, revision and registration of collective bargaining agreements (“CBA”).
+As a result of a reform to Federal Labor Law reform published on May 1, 2019 in the Mexican Federal Official Gazette, new provisions concerning the entering, revision and registration of collective bargaining agreements (“CBA”) came into force.

 The purpose of the new legitimization process is, among others, to prove that workers acknowledge and support the content of the CBA coming from the previous labor system, specifically those currently submitted before the Conciliation and Arbitration Boards.
-For the completion of such procedure, the authorities established a term of four years, with a deadline ending on May 2, 2023.
+For the completion of such procedure, the authorities established a term of four years, which ended on May 2, 2023.

 The legitimization of the CBA is carried out before the Federal Labor Conciliation and Registration Center ("FLCRC"), which was created based on the legal reform following the disappearance of the Conciliation and Arbitration Boards.